City-Bureau/city-scrapers-template/docs/04-development.md

 (city-scrapers-pitt)$ scrapy crawl pa_development
 ```

-The results will contain a JSON object describing a list of meetings for the Pennsylvania Department of Community and Economic Development.
-Here is an example of one of the JSON records:
+The results will contain JSON objects describing a list of meetings for the Pennsylvania Department of Community and Economic Development, along with debug output from `scrapy`.
+Here is a basic example of what one of the meeting JSON records looks like.
+Your local run of `scrapy` might not return this exact record, as it depends on the current status of the website.
+Note that your output will include other data as well such as `scrapy` debug messages.

 ```
 {'all_day': False,